umlouco/video-conference-zoom/README.txt

 == Description ==

 **NOTE: Upgrading to version 3.0.0 ?
-Huge changes from 3.0.0.
 Please refer to [changelog tab](https://wordpress.org/plugins/video-conferencing-with-zoom-api/#developers "changelog tab")**

 A simple plugin which gives you the extensive functionality to manage zoom meetings, users, reports from your WordPress Dashboard.
 Now, with capabitly to add your own post as a meeting.
 Create posts as meetings directly from your WordPress dashboard to show in the frontend as a meeting page.
 Allow users to directly join via that page with click of a button.